winsvold/sanity/CONTRIBUTING.md

 git pull upstream next --rebase
 ```

+### New features

-Please note that if you would like to develop a new feature for the Sanity Studio, we are sad to say that it's unlikely we will be able to accept it.
+Please note that if you would like to develop a new feature for the Sanity Studio, it's unlikely that we will be able to accept your contribution.
 However, we highly recommend that you develop and publish your new feature as a plugin.
-Plugins can be [parts](https://www.sanity.io/docs/extending/parts), [custom input components](https://www.sanity.io/docs/extending/custom-input-widgets), [dashboard widgets](https://www.sanity.io/docs/dashboard/creating-your-own-widget), and [Studio themes](https://www.sanity.io/docs/guides/how-to-brand-your-studio) that others can use to customize and extend the functionality of their Sanity Studio.
+Plugins can be [parts](https://www.sanity.io/docs/extending/parts), [custom input components](https://www.sanity.io/docs/extending/custom-input-widgets), [dashboard widgets](https://www.sanity.io/docs/dashboard/creating-your-own-widget), and [Studio themes](https://www.sanity.io/docs/guides/how-to-brand-your-studio) that you and others can use to customize and extend the functionality of the Sanity Studio.

 # General info